lyxell/quadratica/README.md

 # Quadratica

-Quadratica is a 8×14 bitmap font with good Unicode support.
+Quadratica is a 8×14 bitmap font with good Unicode coverage.

 It is a fork of the 14px wide version of [Gohufont](https://font.gohu.org/) by Hugo Chargois.